0xArrow/Subinode-Setup-Guide/README.md

 => Now when it is fully synced, go to your Windows wallet and start the Masternode from Subinodes tab.

-If you are not sure about this, after opening Subines tab, right click on Masternode name and the click on "Start alias".
+If you are not sure about this, after opening Subines tab, right click on Masternode name and then click on "Start alias".
 Your nodes should show PRE_ENABLED in status and after a few minutes change to ENABLED.

 => Now in VPS type: